cl91/NeptuneOS/readme.md

 ```
 The boot disk image contains a demo program `umtests.exe`, which contains simple tests
 and benchmarks for several device drivers in the system, including ethernet and storage.

+### Firmware

+To run on physical hardware, you need to include the necessary firmware in the final
+OS image.
+To do so you need to edit the `FW_COPY_LIST` variable in `build.sh`.
+The
+shipped release images contain AMD GPU firmware for the Polaris generation cards.

 ### Debugging